Student housing cooperative: Canada

 Many of the co-ops are members of The Cooperative Housing Federation of Canada and NASCO.

 France

 In France L’Association de Coopération pour le Logement des Etudiant·es de France (L'ACLEF), founded in 2015, exists to take on the management of empty properties to rent to students.
 L'ACLEF operates CoopColoc, housing students in Paris and Bordeaux alongside Campus & Toits in Toulouse.

+Germany

+There are multiple student housing co-operatives in Germany: